eljuanchosf/samsung-cf-training/day3/README.md

 5. Once Cloud Foundry has been deployed, deploy the `cf-example-sinatra` application:
 `cf push my-sinatra-app`

+6. Install the CF Firehose plugin:
+`cf install-plugin "Firehose Plugin" -r CF-Community`

 6. Now, try to tail the logs:
-`cf logs my-sinatra-app`
+`cf nozzle`
+And select the 'LogMessage' option.

 Nice error, huh?
+It will return that you are **NOT** authorized, when you should be... what could be happening?

 **Your mission**: try to fix the `manifest.yml` file by applying all the platform troubleshooting techniques learned in class.